Tuition 2017 - 2018

 This rate results in a full-time (30 credits per year) tuition cost of $29,250, an annual cost that is more than $13,000 below the annual price point of the average private, nonprofit law school.
 Student fees have also been eliminated for law students during the 2016 - 2017 academic year.

-In addition, students who enroll for the fall 2017 incoming class will receive a Transformation Through Service Grant of $15,000 ($5,000 per year for full-time students and $3,750 per year for part-time students).
+Eligible Idaho residents never pay more than $19,000 per year in tuition through a combination of our Idaho Resident Grant,* and our Transformation Through Service Grant of $15,000 ($5,000 per year for full-time students and $3,750 per year for part-time students).
 Students may also be eligible for additional scholarships.

 The low cost of living in Boise, Idaho makes the estimated expenses for housing, transportation, food, books, and miscellaneous personal expenses during the academic year approximately $14,600.** We encourage all students to create a budget that will help keep costs down while attending law school in order to limit educational loan debt.